 September 2017 - Present

 I worked closely with other designers, developers, and researchers on the core design team to cater to the design needs of the company.
 I led design meetings and project managed design requests.
 I helped redesign and project manage our refresh of the account dashboard, where we made it easier for our customers to access their access tokens, statistics, billing, and profile.
 I worked closely with the product marketing team to create templates to have a more efficient workflow to drive sales.
 I worked on illustration projects.
 I led the design for our mobile conference app.
 I helped with front-end development and reviewed pull requests when resources were low.
-And I am currently working with the Studio team and cartographers to make it easier for the novice developer to design a beautiful map using our product, Studio.
+I worked with the Studio team and cartographers to make it easier for the novice developer to design a beautiful map using our product, Studio.
 And I am currently working on the driver/passenger navigation experience and continuing to improve accounts for our customers.

 Design & Happiness Studio, San Francisco, CA